 According to a study conducted in 2013, rosemary is known to increase heart rate and respiratory rate when inhaled.
 This boost in circulation allows for increased blood flow throughout the body, including to the scalp and hair follicles.

 This in turn provides a host of benefits for the hair, as the scalp feels stimulated to produce growth as well as facilitate a renewed environment for thickness and hair health.

 2. It can soothe and heal your scalp

 Due to its known anti-inflammatory properties, rosemary essential oil can be used to help soothe the scalp of irritation and itching, resulting in a healthier environment for faster hair growth.

 A 2017 study assessing the effects of rosemary oil on the skin concluded that it also helps to increase hydration in the scalp as well as improve its elasticity.

 Rosemary essential oils antibacterial and antifungal properties, determined in another 2017 study, may also facilitate improvements in hair growth if you are suffering from an infectious or unhealthy scalp.
 These same properties also help to reduce and prevent levels of dandruff in the hair over time.

-3. Does rosemary oil help to prevent hair loss?
+3. It can help to prevent hair loss

 Researchers are constantly studying the effects of rosemary oil for hair loss, and many believe that the oil's ability to produce an improved scalp environment could be the main factor in its success against this particular ailment.